tomiwatech/poll-app/README.md

 # Poll Application

-Backend of a poll application written in node.js with jwt
+Backend of a crowd-funding application written in node.js , vue and jwt